nf-core/hlatyping/docs/README.md

-# nf-core/example Documentation
+# hlatyping Documentation

-The nf-core/example documentation is split into the following files:
+The hlatyping documentation is split into the following files:

 1. [Installation](installation.md)
 2. Pipeline configuration